 When the credit lead resigns, they take half the institutional knowledge with them.
 There is no version history.
 No audit trail.
 No clean answer to a regulator asking "why did you decline this applicant on March 14?".
 The policy is real, the lender lives by it, but it is invisible to the system that enforces it.

-What "no-code credit policy" actually means
+What people searching "no-code credit policy builder" actually need

-2. Plain-English rules.
+1. Plain-English rules.
 Not Python.
 Not DMN.
 Not a proprietary expression language that needs a one-week training course.
 A credit officer should be able to type "monthly revenue below $20,000" and have the platform parse it into an executable rule.

 3. Live preview against sample applications.
 Before a rule goes live, you should be able to run it against the last 100, 1,000, or 10,000 applications and see what the policy would have done.
 Approval rate up 4 points.
 Default rate up 0.6 points.
 Decision flips: 312 of them.
 Now you can argue from data, not from gut.